 You will find below the actual opened calls for application as well as short presentation of the regular local supports.
 The rules (frequency, type of scientists, amount, and condition of application) are specific to each country and we invite you to contact your local Danone Institute to know more about their local research programs, grants or awards.

 There are no open calls for application at the moment… learn more about the regular supports proposed each year.

 In 2016, the DI Belgium has awarded 2 Prizes to support nutrition research in Belgium, for their contribution on research on gut microbiota and health.
 In 2017, the DI Belgium has supported specific research projects on: “Contribution of dairy products – yogurts, fermented milk – to Human health”; “Intestinal microbiome and health” or “Impact of family meals or eating in groups on nutritional quality of meals or eating behaviors”.

-For the third edition, the DI Belgium will support the “best article”.
+For the 2018 edition, the DI Belgium supports the “best article”.
 The objective is to recognize a scientific publication for its content, comprehension and accessibility to a large audience.
-The call for application was open until September, 7th, 2018.

 The Danone Institute of Canada’s mission is to promote the sharing of scientific knowledge in nutrition, not only between researchers and health care professionals, but also among the general public.
 In keeping with this objective, the DI Canada has offered in 2016 an award for the most effective communication of nutrition science for the general public.

 DI China supports research projects every year through the Danone Institute China Diet Nutrition Research and Communication Grant.
 The grants allows the support of 10 to 12 projects achieved within 1 to 2 years in China.
 Learn more about the prize and the previous laureates on DI China website.